 A Takshashila Institution and Vidhi Centre for Legal Policy Research Report

-Co-Authored with Divij Joshi, researcher at Vidhi Centre for Legal Policy
+Co-Authored with Divij Joshi, a researcher at Vidhi Centre for Legal Policy

 Mobilised violence is detrimental to the democratic fabric of India.
 It prevents individuals from enjoying their right to speak, move and conduct business freely.
 It can also cause injuries and loss of life to bystanders, in addition to significant economic costs from a cessation of economic activity and damage to property.
 In this report, ‘mobilised violence’ is defined as an act or series of acts of violence committed by a group with the intent of furthering a political purpose.